Family Law Lawyers For Married and Common Law Spouses in Ontario

-When you’re in a relationship in Toronto, it’s important that you understand your legal rights, responsibilities, and protections.
-While you may not feel that it’s necessary to obtain legal advice about your relationship, it can help you protect your interests.
+When you’re in a relationship, it’s important that you understand your legal rights, responsibilities, and protections.
+While you may not feel that it’s necessary to obtain legal advice about your relationship, it can help protect both your and your partner’s interests.
 Understanding the difference between marriage and common law can also allow you to plan your future accordingly.

 In Toronto and Ontario, both married and common law spouses often face disputes regarding: